The Lessons Appointed for Use on the

 Everyone who commits sin is guilty of lawlessness; sin is lawlessness.
 You know that he was revealed to take away sins, and in him there is no sin.
 No one who abides in him sins; no one who sins has either seen him or known him.
 Little children, let no one deceive you.
 Everyone who does what is right is righteous, just as he is righteous.

-While the disciples were telling how they had seen Jesus risen from the dead, Jesus himself stood among them and said to them, "Peace be with you."
+Jesus himself stood among the disciples and their companions and said to them, "Peace be with you."
 They were startled and terrified, and thought that they were seeing a ghost.
 He said to them, "Why are you frightened, and why do doubts arise in your hearts?
 Look at my hands and my feet; see that it is I myself.
 Touch me and see; for a ghost does not have flesh and bones as you see that I have."
 And when he had said this, he showed them his hands and his feet.
 While in their joy they were disbelieving and still wondering, he said to them, "Have you anything here to eat?"
 They gave him a piece of broiled fish, and he took it and ate in their presence.

 Then he said to them, "These are my words that I spoke to you while I was still with you-- that everything written about me in the law of Moses, the prophets, and the psalms must be fulfilled."
 Then he opened their minds to understand the scriptures, and he said to them, "Thus it is written, that the Messiah is to suffer and to rise from the dead on the third day, and that repentance and forgiveness of sins is to be proclaimed in his name to all nations, beginning from Jerusalem.
 You are witnesses of these things."